philhawksworth/hawksworx.com/README.md

 - Jekyll
 - Node
-- NPM
 - Grunt

 To setup the build environment, clone the repository and then in the working directory run: `npm install` to intsall any node modules required by grunt.

 The site can then be built via grunt:

-`grunt dev`

-or

-`grunt prod`
+`grunt dev` or `grunt prod`

-Each will produce a deployable `_site` directory with the prod target performing some minification etc.
+Each will produce a deployable `_site` directory with the prod target performing some minification etc.  You can serve the produced site locally by running `grunt serve`

 ## Deployment